Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Numerical Experiments

-The unique Nash equilibrium can be achieved by the interior-point method with high accuracy, and we compute it by deploying \textsc{quadprog} in Matlab.
-This point will be a benchmark for evaluating the quality of the solution obtained by our algorithm and~\citet[Algorithm~1]{Bravo-2018-Bandit}.
+The evaluation metric is $\frac{\|\hat{x}^t - x^\star\|}{1 + \|x^\star\|}$ where $\hat{x}^t$ is generated by the algorithms and $x^\star$ is an approximate Nash equilibrium with high accuracy (we employ \textsc{quadprog} in Matlab for minimizing $f$ in Eq.~\eqref{prb:CC}).
+This point is a benchmark for evaluating the quality of the solution obtained by the algorithms.

-\paragraph{Experimental results.} Fixing $(a, b) = (10, 0.05)$, we study the convergence behavior of both algorithms with an increasing number of agents $N \in \{10, 20, 50, 100\}$.
-As indicated in Figure~\ref{fig:cournot}, our algorithm consistently outperforms~\citet[Algorithm~1]{Bravo-2018-Bandit} as it returns iterates that are closer to an unique Nash equilibrium in less iteration counts.
-To further facilitate the readers, we present the averaged results from 10 independent trials in Table~\ref{tab:cournot}.